 Where Does A Black Widow Nest?

-Widows nest in dark and undisturbed areas at ground level.
+Black widows nest in dark and undisturbed areas at ground level.
 They usually nest in places such as holes, woodpiles, or around construction openings.
-They create the web above the hole and wait for their prey.
+They create a web above the hole and wait for their prey.
 Their hourglass markings work as a signal for any trespassers.

-Inside your home, the preferred areas of nesting are dark places like under the desk, or furniture and the basement.
+Inside your home, the black widows preferred to nest in dark places like under the desk or furniture and in the basement.
 They create a web of silk and often hang upside down in the center.